lagigliaivan/pos-old/README.md

 Architecture.

 The application is developed in Java.
-By connecting a bar-code reader, it is possible to see the price of a product previously loaded in a DB.
+By connecting a bar-code reader or reading the bar-code through a cell phone, it is possible to see the price of a product previously loaded in a DB.

+The idea is to have this application deployed in a docker image, then uploaded in AWS.

 Version.